jyanghua/gugol-search-engine/docs/README.md

 # Gugol Search Engine

-_Disclaimer: While the design of the UI is clearly based on Google, this project is not for commercialization or for-profit purposes.
-The main purpose of the project is to understand the system of a search engine and the process behind it._
+*Disclaimer: While the design of the UI is clearly based on Google, this project is not for commercialization or for-profit purposes.
+The main purpose of the project is to understand the system of a search engine and the process behind it.*

 ## Summary

-* Created a web crawler that would go through a set of URLs and HTML content in the subdomain of ics.uci.edu.
+* Tests were done using a static corpus that was previously crawled, which consisted of HTML files in a contained subdomain (ics.uci.edu).
 * Constructed the inverted index by using tokenization, filters, and lemmatization of the content with NLTK.
 * Applied TF-IDF, cosine similarity (vectorization), and page ranking to calculation of the final scoring of query and document terms.
 * Designed a RESTful backend server to manage the requests from the front-end and adjusted results to a custom pagination method.